Information

 What you can do:

-• Dispose of rubbish in the appropriate manner.
-Always try to recycle or re-use.
-Join campaigns such as 'Clean Up Australia' and clean up rivers and stormwater drains.
+• Join campaigns such as 'Clean Up Australia' and clean up rivers and stormwater drains.

 • Be careful when using plastic bags.
 Apart from swimming into them (penguins and fish), some animals such as seals, think they are squid or jellyfish and ingest them.
 The bags stay in the animal's stomach making it feel full.
 The animal may subsequently die from starvation or bowel obstruction.
-Stop using plastic shopping bags, go calico!

 • Many seabirds have stomachs full of bits of plastic which are swallowed during feeding.
 Currents are washing great rafts of this debris together and causing major problems for oceanic life.

 • Tons of rubbish are washed out to sea through stormwater systems including vast numbers of cigarette butts.
 A special item that is causing deep concern at the present time is the use of millions of balloons for human celebrations.
 Helium filled balloons can travel great distances before they deflate and they may get washed into the sea where they can be swallowed by seals, dolphins and birds.
-By changing our habits we can stop these serious threats to our oceans.